Medical Cover for Expats in India

 During your stay in India you should not become involved with drugs of any kind.
 The minimum penalty for possessing even a small amount of a narcotic substance is 6 months in jail.
 Penalties, however, can be longer and it is not uncommon for jail terms of up to 10 years to be levied.
 The slow judicial process in India means that pre trial jail terms can be several years in duration.

 Overall the majority of trips to India are free of problems if sensible precautions are taken.
 Make sure that you are prepared for all eventualities before traveling.
-For more information about the international health insurance plans that we can provide to expatriates and travelers in India, or to receive a free quote, please contact us today.
+For more information about the international health insurance plans that we can provide to expatriates and travelers in India, please contact us today.